tuna-f1sh/cyme/README.md

 # Usage

 Will cover this more as it develops.
 Use `cyme --help` for basic usage or `man ./doc/cyme.1`.
+There are also autocompletions in './doc'.

+## Crate

-For usage as a library, the crate is 100% documented so look at [docs.rs](https://docs.rs/cyme/latest/cyme/)
+For usage as a library for profiling system USB devices, the crate is 100% documented so look at [docs.rs](https://docs.rs/cyme/latest/cyme/)

 ## Config